HCL-TECH-SOFTWARE/hcl-commerce-performance/Tuning-Configurations/TransactionServer-ExtendedCaching.md

 ## Command Caching for Marketing

+*This function is enabled by default since 9.1.13*

 Enabling [Command caching for marketing](https://help.hcltechsw.com/commerce/9.1.0/admin/concepts/cdcmarcaccomcac.html) can improve performance and reduce the number of query executions.

 To enable, merge the configurations in the sample file